Vikevåg

-Vikevåg is a village in the large municipality of Stavanger in Rogaland county, Norway.
+Vikevåg is a village in the large Stavanger Municipality in Rogaland county, Norway.
 The village is located on the south side of the island of Rennesøy.
 The northern end of the Mastrafjord Tunnel lies at Vikevåg.
 The tunnel is part of the European route E39 highway.
 Hausken Church is located in Vikevåg.

-The 0.59 km2 village has a population (2019) of 1,001 and a population density of 1697 PD/km2.
+The 0.62 km2 village has a population (2025) of 1,008 and a population density of 1626 PD/km2.

+History

-Prior to 2020, the village was the administrative centre of the old Rennesøy municipality.
+Prior to 2020, the village was the administrative centre of the old Rennesøy Municipality.
+On 1 January 2020, the island became part of the newly-enlarged Stavanger Municipality.